George Halas: Decatur / Chicago Staleys / Bears

 Halas was not only the team's coach but also played end (wide receiver on offense, defensive end on defense) and handled ticket sales and the business of running the club.
 Named to the NFL's all-pro team in the 1920s, his playing highlight occurred in a 1923 game when he stripped Jim Thorpe of the ball, recovered the fumble, and returned it 98 yards—a league record which would stand until 1972.
 In 1925, Halas persuaded Illinois star player Red Grange to join the Bears; it was a significant step in establishing the league's respectability and popularity, which had previously been viewed as a refuge for less admirable players.

 After ten seasons, Halas stepped back from the game in 1930, retiring as a player and handing coaching duties to Lake Forest Academy coach Ralph Jones; but he remained the team's owner, becoming sole owner in 1932.
 However, severe financial difficulties brought on by the Great Depression put the Bears in dire financial straits even though Jones led them to the NFL title in 1932.

 Halas returned as coach in 1933 to eliminate the additional cost of paying a head coach's salary.
 He coached the Bears for another ten seasons.
 His 1934 team was undefeated until a loss in the championship game to the New York Giants.

-In the late 1930s, Halas—with University of Chicago coach Clark Shaughnessy—perfected the T-formation system to create a revolutionary and overwhelming style of play which drove the Bears to an astonishing 73–0 victory over the Washington Redskins in the 1940 NFL Championship Game—still the most lopsided margin of victory in NFL history.
+In the late 1930s, Halas—with University of Chicago coach Clark Shaughnessy—refined the T-formation system to create a groundbreaking style of play, which drove the Bears to a 73–0 victory over the Washington Redskins in the 1940 NFL Championship Game—still the most lopsided margin of victory in NFL history.
 Every other team in the league immediately began trying to imitate the format.
 The Bears repeated as NFL champions in 1941 and 1943, and the 1940s would be remembered as the era of the "Monsters of the Midway".